georgexyz19/inkscapetutorial.org/content/posts/extension4_extension_workflow.md

 The `effect` method calls `draw_tri_from_3_sides` function defined earlier in the module.
 The function in turn calls the `draw_SVG_tri` function to create an `inkex.PathElement` element and add it to the layer.
-We will discuss the `PathElement` and other SVG element later in the tutorial.
+We will discuss the `PathElement` and other SVG elements later.

 ```python
 def draw_SVG_tri(point1, point2, point3, offset, width, name, parent):